wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/4-technical-requirements.md

 Consider the following best practices when you create the landing page:

-- Microsoft Teams monetization capabilities are designed to support per-user assigned licenses; site-wide/tenant licenses will require extra work/logic implementation on behalf of the ISV and aren't recommended at this time.
+- Microsoft Teams monetization capabilities are designed to support per-user assigned licenses; site-wide and flat-rate licenses are not yet fully supported in Teams.
 - Multiple users who purchase subscriptions should be able to assign licenses and manage subscriptions for individual users within their tenant.
 - ISVs should support the ability for multiple users to assign license as part of the same tenant (multiple admins).
 - ISVs can provide the opportunity for the user to cancel their subscription via the ISV portal (and submits call to MarketplaceAPI to cancel the subscription via commerce systems).